CompositionalIT/farmer-eventgrid/readme.md

 fails to deploy the template.

-Once done, you can go to the storage account and add / remove several files; browse the web application (`api/database`) and you will see that the events are displayed as JSON.
+Once done, you can go to the storage account and add / remove several files; browse the web application and you will see all the events rendered in HTML.
+Hitting `api/database` will show the events in JSON.